 So....
 What happens in therapy?

 We typically meet once a week or maybe once every other week.
 Sessions are 45-50 minutes long.
-Our first session is a little longer -- 75 minutes -- so we have time to set goals and talk about what works for you and doesn't.
+Our first session is a little longer -- one hour -- so we have time to set goals and talk about what works for you and doesn't.
 We could talk about many different things in therapy, but most clients want to focus in on key issues so they can get back to the business of living their life.
 It's ok to add to your goals, but we also want to make sure that therapy is working for you.
 In each session, we talk about how things have been since the last time we met, progress toward goals, and ideas to try.
 I will use different approaches, depending on your goals.
 For example, if your goal is to reduce anxiety, then you'll walk away knowing how your anxiety works, strategies to help, what not to do in a panic attack, and how your thoughts trigger stress.
 Your job is to tell me about your particular anxiety, so I can give you ideas that can work.

 How long will I be in therapy?

 It depends on what you want to work on.
 Therapy could be a few sessions to address a limited issue and learn some new skills.
 Several months might be helpful for a more complicated situation.
 Some clients prefer therapy over a longer period to address larger or longer-term issues, or for ongoing support in their lives.
 Clients may return to therapy if something new comes up, or if old issues resurface.